arielseidman/K-Means_Clustering/Plants_nb.md

 in the data set.

 The data set comprises 34,781 plant genera and species, each associated with a list of states or provinces where the plant is found.
+The dataset contains data from the 50 states in the United States, in addition to the Candian provinces, as well as other territories of North America.
 Each record contains the plant’s name along with the states it inhabits, identified by abbreviations.

 ### Loading and Transforming Data Into Presence-Absence Matrix